wtfd/wtfd.github.io/index.md

-## Turn your Docs to Video!
+## Turn your Docs into Video!

-This service automatically generates high quality video presentations from text scripts!
+This service automatically generates high quality video presentations from the text scripts!

 ### Example